 Yes!
 You must complete a FASFA for each year you attend and want to receive financial aid.
-The FAFSA processing year begins January 1st each year.
+The FAFSA processing year begins December 1st each year.

 No!
 You can apply for financial aid using the FAFSA on the Web and provide an estimate of your federal income and your parents federal income.
 If you FAFSA is selected for federal verification, your financial aid offer will not be final until EOU has received all requested documents and completed the verification process.

 Verification is a process that selects some student aid application records for a review of income, taxes paid, and household size information.
-Colleges do not select aid appliction records, the US Department of Education’s FAFSA processor selects application records for verification.
+Colleges do not select aid application records, the US Department of Education’s FAFSA processor selects application records for verification.
 If an application record is selected, the college must follow up with a request for documents necessary to complete the verification file review.
 Students (and parents of dependent aid applicants) must submit the documents.
 Financial aid offers will not be finalized and no aid will disburse until verification is complete.

 If you are an undergraduate student, your portion of your financial aid award may not cover all of your costs.
 We offer a PLUS loan to all dependent aid applicants.
 If a parent borrows in the PLUS loan program, the loan can cover the difference between the cost of education and the student’s aid.
 If you parent applies for the PLUS loan and he or she is unable to qualify, we may be able to offer you additional Unsubsidized Stafford loan funds.